6Ministers/onlyoffice-docker-compose-for-nextcloud/README.md

 ## Quick Installation

-**Before starting the instance, direct the domain (subdomain) to the ip of the server where NextCloud will be installed!**
+**Before starting the instance, direct the domain (subdomain) to the ip of the server where OnlyOffice will be installed!**

 ## 1. OnlyOffice Server Requirements
 From and more